 For 2015, we expect our sales in the United States and Canada to be affected by the aforementioned reduced drilling activity and by the uncertainty concerning the still very high level of unfairly-traded steel pipe imports and its impact on OCTG inventories in the United States.
 In the Eastern Hemisphere, our sales will be affected by OCTG destocking in Saudi Arabia and lower offshore drilling activity in sub-Saharan Africa, the North Sea and the Far East.
 However, we expect our sales in South America to be supported by sales for pipeline projects in Argentina and Brazil.
-The reduction in demand for OCTG is putting downward pressure on prices.

-We are adjusting our operations to face the new environment, making certain adjustments in our workforce worldwide and optimizing allocation among our plants to take advantage of differences in operating costs and currency movements.
-We are also reviewing our fixed costs with a view to making our structure more efficient.
-The costs of our metallic load have been declining, which will ultimately help to soften the reduction in operating margins.
-Additionally, we will continue to focus on working capital efficiencies, primarily on inventories and receivables.
+We are adjusting our operations to face the new environment.
+The costs of our metallic load are declining, we are making certain adjustments in our workforce worldwide and we are optimizing allocation among our plants to take advantage of differences in operating costs and currency movements.
+We are also reviewing our fixed costs with a view to making our structure more efficient and taking actions to reduce our investment in working capital.